 Other income, net - Other income, net is primarily comprised of net periodic pension and other post-employment benefit of \$818 and \$930 for the three months ended March 31, 2019 and 2018, respectively.
-Gain (loss) on disposal of fixed assets and gain (loss) from investments are also included in other income, net.
+Gain (loss) on disposal of fixed assets, gain (loss) from investments, and interest income (expense) are also included in other income, net.

-Income tax benefit - The Company recognized income tax benefit of \$143 and \$1,315 for the three months ended March 31, 2019 and 2018, respectively.
-Effective income tax rates were 4.5 percent and 24.7 percent for the three months ended March 31, 2019 and 2018, respectively.
-The effective income tax rate for the three months ended March 31, 2019, was due to changes in the valuation allowance, an increase in the net operating loss deferred tax asset and the effect of the Texas margin tax.
-The change to the valuation allowance was an increase of \$406 for the three months ended March 31, 2019, primarily due to the pension liability, depreciation and accrued bonuses.
+Income tax benefit - The Company recognized income tax benefit of \$964 and \$1,315 for the three months ended March 31, 2019 and 2018, respectively.
+Effective income tax rates were 31.1 percent and 24.7 percent for the three months ended March 31, 2019 and 2018, respectively.
+The effective income tax rate for the three months ended March 31, 2019, was due to additional losses generated from operations and an increase in the deferred tax asset, offset by the effect of the Texas margin tax.